anielsen108/Monologues-Detailed/monologues/ahab-pasteboard-masks.md

 # Ahab’s “Pasteboard Masks” / “From Hell’s Heart…” — Moby-Dick

+## Complete Text

+> “All visible objects, man, are but as pasteboard masks.
+But in each event—in the living act, the undoubted deed—there, some unknown but still reasoning thing puts forth the mouldings of its features from behind the unreasoning mask.
+If man will strike, strike through the mask!
+How can the prisoner reach outside except by thrusting through the wall?
+To me, the white whale is that wall, shoved near to me.
+Sometimes I think there’s naught beyond.
+But ’tis enough.
+He tasks me; he heaps me; I see in him outrageous strength, with an inscrutable malice sinewing it.
+That inscrutable thing is chiefly what I hate; and be the white whale agent, or be the white whale principal, I will wreak that hate upon him.
+Talk not to me of blasphemy, man; I’d strike the sun if it insulted me.
+For could the sun do that, then could I do the other; since there is ever a sort of fair play herein, jealousy presiding over all creations.
+But not my master, man, is even that fair play.
+Who’s over me?
+Truth hath no confines.”
+>
+> “Towards thee I roll, thou all-destroying but unconquering whale; to the last I grapple with thee; from hell’s heart I stab at thee; for hate’s sake I spit my last breath at thee.
+Sink all coffins and all hearses to one common pool! and since neither can be mine, let me then tow to pieces, while still chasing thee, though tied to thee, thou damned whale!
+Thus, I give up the spear!”

 Ahab declares his vendetta against Moby Dick, imbuing the whale with metaphysical significance.

 ---